The Enrichment Pipeline

 - Enrichment makes the source understandable and easier to manage.

-Without ingestion, the document cannot participate in retrieval.
-Without enrichment, the document may still retrieve, but users have less help interpreting what it is and how much weight it should carry.
+Without ingestion, the document cannot participate in source review.
+Without enrichment, the document may still appear in answers, but users have less help interpreting what it is and how much weight it should carry.

 Upload To Ready-State Flow